cedadev/tech-blog/_posts/AI/2025-03-04-smolagents-experiments.md

 # Setup

-Before diving into smolagents, let’s ensure we have everything ready.
+Before diving into Smolagents, let’s ensure we have everything ready.
 In this section, I’ll cover the essential setup steps, including installing the required libraries, obtaining an API token, and logging in securely.